-- 1. Bindra, S.P.
-A Course in Docks and Harbour Engineering, Dhanpat Rai & Sons, New Delhi, India, 1992. - 2.
-Seetharaman, S. Dock and Harbour Engineering, Umesh Publications, New Delhi, India, 1999. - 3.
+1. Bindra, S.P.
+A Course in Docks and Harbour Engineering, Dhanpat Rai & Sons, New Delhi, India, 1992.

+- 2. Seetharaman, S. Dock and Harbour Engineering, Umesh Publications, New Delhi, India, 1999 - 3.
 Srinivasan, R., Harbour, Dock and Tunnel Engineering, Charotar Publishing House, Anand, India, 2009.

 - understand the aspects of harbour design

 - design and construction of breakwater and docks

+- understand the navigational aids

+- understand dredging and coastal protection

 - plan port and other facilities in the port